PE and Sports

 - Provide enjoyable experiences, which help to develop positive attitudes of sensitivity, co-operation, competition and tolerance.

-Our school uses the national curriculum as a basis for planning in PE.
-We plan our lessons according to the local circumstances of the school and encourage staff to work thematically wherever possible, to enhance the student learning experience.
+Our school uses the National Curriculum as a basis for planning in PE.
+We plan our lessons according to the local circumstances of the school and encourage staff to work thematically wherever possible.
+This enhances the student learning experience.

 In Early Years and the Foundation Stage, we encourage the physical development of our children.
-In reception and nursery classes we relate the physical development of the children to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged three to five years.
-We encourage the children to develop confidence and control of the way they move and handle tools and equipment.
-We give children the opportunity to undertake activities that offer appropriate physical challenge, both indoors and outdoors, using a wide range of resources to support specific skills.
+In Reception and Nursery classes, we relate the physical development of the children to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged three to five years.
+We encourage the children to develop control of the way they move and the way they handle tools and equipment.
+We give children the opportunity to undertake activities that offer appropriate physical challenge ( indoors and outdoors), using a wide range of resources to support specific skills.

 In Key Stage 1, we teach athletics, dance, games and gymnastics.
 In Key Stage 2, we teach athletics, dance, games and gymnastics, swimming & water safety as well as outdoor & adventurous activities.
-Swimming and water safety is taught in Years 3 & 4.
+Swimming is taught in Year 4 and water safety is taught in Years 3 & 4.

 The curriculum planning in PE is carried out in three phases (long-term, medium-term and short-term).
 The long-term plan maps out the PE activities covered in each term during the year.
 Our medium-term plans give details of each unit of work for each term.
 These plans define what we teach and ensure an appropriate balance and distribution of work across each term.

 Lunchtimes at Warwick Road offer yet more sport opportunities.
-Qualified instructors from Ultimate Sport lead lunchtime clubs twice a week that any pupils can join.
+Qualified instructors from Avolve Wellbeing lead lunchtime clubs twice a week that any pupils can join.
 The club aims to increase sport participation and confidence by enabling pupils to safely practise and develop their physical skills through a wide range of games.

-The last academic year (17/18) was a sporting success; our pupils took part in many sporting clubs and competitions within school, as well as taking part in sporting activities outside school such as mission active, football and cricket tournaments with other schools.
-As a result, the school were awarded Bronze by the ‘School Game’ awarding body.
+The last academic year (18/19), was a sporting success; our pupils took part in many sporting clubs and competitions within school, as well as taking part in sporting activities outside school such as mission active, football and cricket tournaments with other schools.
+We have worked tremendously hard and as a result, the school were awarded Gold by the ‘School Game’ awarding body.
 This award demonstrates how, as a school, we prioritise sports and physical activity, and understand how it benefits our pupil’s health and wellbeing as well as their education.

-Over the next year (18/19) we are aiming to work with pupils, parents, governors and the community in achieving Gold.
-In order to achieve the award there are a number of challenges we must meet.
-Below are these challenges:
+Over the next year (19/20) we are aiming to work with pupils, parents, governors and the community in sustaining our Gold Award.

 Each term the clubs being ran will change, we hope by offering a variety of sports clubs pupils will have a chance to participate in a sport club they enjoy.

-We are also aiming to enter a number of sporting events in which our KS2 pupils will be able to take part in.
-We will be creating a number teams for different sports that will compete with other schools in these events.
-We hope that this will allow our school to adopt a sporting culture.
+We are aiming to enter a number of sporting events in which all our pupils will be able to take part in.
+We will be creating a number of teams for different sports and hope to compete with other schools in these events.
+This will allow our school to adopt a sporting culture.
 These tournaments will allow our pupils a chance to showcase the skills they have acquired during their time at our school.
-It will also allow pupils a chance to work towards achieving success in these sporting tournaments, providing a sense of pride for their hard work.
-Furthermore, it will offer a chance for the pupils to show and develop their sportsmanship, and resilience through both winning and losing.
+It will allow pupils a chance to work towards achieving success in these sporting tournaments, providing a sense of pride for their hard work.
+Furthermore, it will offer a chance for the pupils to show and develop their sportsmanship and resilience, through both winning and losing.

 We feel that developing the sporting culture amongst all our pupils will allow our pupils to leave Warwick Road feeling confident in sports, thus allowing our pupils to grow into young health active adults.